 The existence of Kitec Plumbing in a Toronto condominium can very well be one of those problems, as there can be a hefty price tag attached for unsuspecting buyers.
-Kitec was a very popular material for plumbing installations during roughly 1995 and the late 2010s in Toronto.
+Kitec was a very popular material for plumbing installations during roughly 1995 and the early 2000s in Toronto.
 Kitec was originally touted as a sturdy, cost-effective material that was resistant to corrosion; it was later discovered that Kitec was defective.
 In fact, instead of standing up to corrosion, it actually accelerates the process.

 This is an issue because corrosion is one of the biggest culprits behind pipe and fixture leaks and/or breaks.
 And, as anyone who has ever experienced a plumbing leak can tell you, it doesn’t take a lot of water or a lot of time for serious water damage to occur.
 What is even worse about damage happening as a result of failure in Kitec Plumbing tends to be of the burst pipe variety, as opposed to a pinhole leak, experts believe.

 A burst pipe can cause a tremendous amount of damage in a short period of time.
 And considering the connected vertical living spaces in a condo, the damage could be widespread.

 Kitec Plumbing was used with great frequency in the construction of condominiums in Toronto, so, depending on the age of your building, it is highly possible that the unit and its common areas could be impacted.
 At any rate, it is an important bullet point on your due diligence list.